 Broadway: Newsies, Shatner’s World: We Just Live In It, Wit, Bonnie and Clyde, Wonderland, La Cage aux Folles (2010).
-Off-Broadway: The New York Idea.
+Off-Broadway: Judith of Bethulia, The New York Idea.
 National Tours: The Addams Family, 9 to 5 The Musical.
 Regional: Cutman (Goodspeed Musicals).
-New York: Veils, Judith of Bethulia, A Strange and Separate People, Little Rock, Kristina: A Concert Event at Carnegie Hall.
-Thanks and love to my family and James for their support!
+New York: Veils, A Strange and Separate People, Little Rock, Kristina: A Concert Event at Carnegie Hall.
+Thanks and love to my family for their support!

 Broadway for 30 years, including original companies of Nine, Grand Hotel, Secret Garden, A Chorus Line, Triumph of Love, Little Shop of Horrors, Beauty and the Beast, The Little Mermaid, Sister Act, Leap of Faith, Newsies.
 Extensive films include Captain America: The First Avenger, Disney films Tangled, Enchanted, Home on the Range, Hercules, Pocahontas, Shaggy Dog, as well as The Manchurian Candidate, Old School, Infamous, etc. TV work includes Emmy Award for Outstanding Music Direction (“A Christmas Carol”), “The Music Man” (Emmy nomination), “Once Upon a Mattress.”
 Grammy-nominated recording and concert artist, with Boston Pops, Orchestra of St. Lukes, Barbara Cook, Carly Simon, et al—produced scores of albums.